Denise Lewis: Personal life

-Born on 27 August 1972 in West Bromwich to Jamaican-born parents, Lewis grew up in Pendeford, Wolverhampton and was educated at the Regis School in Tettenhall, later to become the King's School.
+Born on 27 August 1972 in West Bromwich, to Jamaican-born parents, Lewis grew up in Pendeford, Wolverhampton, and was educated at the Regis School in Tettenhall, which later became the King's School.
 A £1 million sports hall was later built there and named in her honour.

-Lewis was in a relationship with Belgian sprinter Patrick Stevens from the late 1990s until 2005.
-From that relationship, Lewis had a daughter.
-In 2006, Lewis married Steve Finan O'Connor, former manager of the UK pop group All Saints, current manager of Liam Payne and son of comedian Tom O'Connor.
+From the late 1990s until 2005, Lewis was in a relationship with Belgian sprinter Patrick Stevens, and they had a daughter.
+In 2006, Lewis married Steve Finan O'Connor, former manager of the UK pop group All Saints, former manager of Liam Payne, and son of comedian Tom O'Connor.
 They have three sons.